Facebook Pixel

 What To Put On A Business Card

-Business cards are seen as a physical representation of your company and are quite often the first impression potential customers will receive.
-Your company cards should therefore have a positive reputation on those who receive them, which in turn will encourage people to reach out and contact you.
+Small but mighty, business cards are seen as a physical representation of your company and are quite often the first visual impression potential customers will receive.
+Awesome business cards should grab attention and leave a positive and lasting impression on those who receive them.

-If you're wondering what to put on a business card, to put it simply, the information to include on your business card is what you want potential customers to know about you and your products or services.
+If you're wondering what information to put on a business card, to put it simply, it’s what you want potential customers to know about you, your products, and your services.
 Your business cards should be clear and easy to read.
-If a customer struggles to understand your business card there is an 88% chance it will be thrown away.
+If a customer struggles to understand your business card there is a very high chance that you’ll end up as waste bin fodder.

-This one might sound easy, but customers need to have the correct name for the point of contact within your business.
+This one might sound obvious, but customers need to have the correct name for the point of contact within your business.
 If you go by a nickname instead of your full name, use the nickname for your business card.
 For example, if your name is David but you go by Dave, it's probably best to put Dave on your card if this is how you wish for people to refer to you.

 Following your name is your job title.
 Your job title informs the recipients of your business card exactly what you do or the services you can provide.
 The description you use for your job should be easy for those not familiar with your business to understand.
-For example “marketing manager” is much more informative than “manager” and will help your customers know the exact role you play within your business.
+For example, “marketing manager” is much more informative than “manager” and will help your customers know the exact role you play within your business.

 Social media platforms are another popular way for customers to get in contact with you.
 For any social sites that you do include on your business card, make sure to include the logo or name of the platform alongside the name of your media handle.
 You don’t need to add every social media site that you use, only include those that are active and relevant to your business.